laiszig/laiszig/README.md

 ## I am focusing on Java!!

-- 🔭 I’m currently improving my Spring Boot, Angular and Oracle DB skills;
+- 🔭 I’m currently improving my Spring Boot, Angular and CI/CD skills;
 - 🧠 I’m looking to become a full stack developer
 - 🥅 2021 Goals: Get a Junior job as a developer (✅)
 - 🥅 2022 Goals: Graduate (✅) and get a certification (  )